Relational Giving (2 Corinthians 5:11-21)

 • loving all – believing that with the money we save by giving relationally and resisting the empire we can, in turn, re-distribute the money we saved to the least of these in the world

 Next week we're taking an offering with the money from celebrating Christmas differently.
 All of this money is going to go to Living Water International.
-They're going to use this money to help some of the 1.1 billion people live without clean drinking water in this world.
+They're going to use this money to help some of the 1.1 billion people who live without clean drinking water in this world.
 But this isn't an extra thing we want to tag onto an already stressful Christmas.
-The idea isn't to buy all the gifts you'd normally buy and then drop a little extra in the offering as well.
+Don't buy all the gifts you usually would and then give a little extra in the offering.
 Instead, we want to celebrate Christmas entirely differently and enter into the story of Christ coming to this world.

 We hear these stories and think that it's crazy, and it is.
-Something pure and universal like parental love somehow at Christmas gets reduced to loving enough to go into debt or even to take a bullet to buy our kids stuff.
+Parental love at Christmas is often overshadowed by the pressure to spend money and buy expensive gifts for children.
 Rick McKinley, one of the pastors who came up with the idea of Advent Conspiracy, says, "This thing called love that you can't put a price-tag on has been reduced so that you can."
 (Rick McKinley).

 Entering the Christmas story means that we stand back a little and ask, "Is that the story that we're invited to enter this Christmas?"
 Ultimately, Christmas is not about the gifts that we buy for each other.
 Christmas is about a relational gift.